 The sample space of a variable is the set of all possible outcomes/values that a variable can take.
 Classic examples are a coin flip, which can take on the values ‘heads’ or ‘tails’, or the roll of a die which can take on the values one through six.
 In other cases the sample space may have an infinite or practically infinite number of members.
 For example, since time is continuous there are an infinite number of durations an event may have, given adequate precision in measuring time.
 If we think of the human population, or the population of fish in the sea, these are theoretically finite but practically infinite.
 It would be extremely difficult to fully sample either of these populations, and impossible to do so before they changed substantially (i.e. before some members have died and others have been born).

-The probability of an event/outcome is the number of times an outcome occurs, relative to every possible outcomes that can occur (i.e. all of the outcomes in the sample space).
+The probability of an event/outcome is the number of times an outcome occurs, relative to every possible outcome that can occur (i.e. all of the outcomes in the sample space).
 By convention, the probability of each event is assigned a value between 0 and 1 and the total probability of all of the possible outcomes in the sample space is equal to one.
 As a result of this convention, you know that a probability of 0.5 means something is expected to occur half the time (i.e. on 50% of trials), and a probability of 0.25 indicates that something should happen 25% of the time, about one in every four trials.
 Empirical probabilities are the probabilities of different outcomes in a sample of data.
 For example, we can flip a coin 100 times and observe 65 heads.
 This means that the empirical probability of observing heads in our data is 0.65 (65% of trials).

 Suppose we want to know the probability of observing an apparent height judgment greater than 180 cm in our sample.
 To calculate the empirical probability of this occurring in our data we need to find 1) The number of times it occurred, and 2) the total number of observations for the variable.
 We can do this easily using the logical operators and variables discussed in Chapter 1.
 Below, we find the total number of outcomes that satisfy our restrictions (being over 180 cm), and divide this by the total number of observations being considered.